 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that this requirement has been met.

 Students are required to teach at least six contact hours per week for one term or three contact hours per week for two terms; this requirement is most often fulfilled during the second year of enrollment.

 In the third year of study, students present a thirty-minute seminar on their research progress.
 To foster understanding of the different chemical disciplines, third year students are required to attend all seminars.

-In the fourth year of study and at least three months prior to the defense of his or her thesis at the Final Public Oral, the student must generate an original research proposal, not directly related to the thesis research, and defend the proposal before the advisory committee.
-It is strongly recommended that this be done well before the FPO so that it does not conflict with thesis work,
+In the fourth year of study and at least three months prior to the defense of the thesis at the Final Public Oral, the student must generate an original research proposal, not directly related to the thesis research, and defend the proposal before the advisory committee.

-The “out of field” research proposal must be written and circulated (via hard copy) among the advisory committee at least two weeks before the oral presentation date.
+The “out of field” research proposal must be written and circulated (via hard copy) among the advisory committee a minimum of two weeks before the oral presentation date.
 The student is responsible for organizing the committee members to meet for this oral exam and informing the Graduate Administrator prior to the date agreed upon.
 The committee records a grade for the written proposal and its oral defense.
 Grading is on a scale from Excellent to Fail.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.